-- 3. Where a student believes a member of staff has acted contrary to this Code of Conduct, they should notify a member of the course management or senior management team.
-The matter will be investigated under the Staff Disciplinary Policy. - 4.
+- 3. Where a student believes a member of staff has acted contrary to this Code of Conduct, they should notify the Casework Team by completing a Complaint form.
+The matter will be investigated in accordance with the Complaints Procedure. - 4.
 It is noted that the University expects students to treat staff and other members of its community with respect.
 As an employer, the University will not tolerate threats, abuse or rudeness towards members of its community.
 Any incidents of such behaviour will be taken extremely seriously and disciplinary procedures may be put into effect, possibly leading to exclusion.